EricFarrell/Cybersecurity-Portfolio/Nmap & Zenmap/README.md

 ### Objective
 - Perform various Nmap scans in Kali Linux and Zenmap scans in Windows 10
-- Analyze the information obtained from each scan, and explain the purpose and use of each scanning technique.
+- Analyze the information obtained from each scan, and explain the purpose and use of each scanning technique